cypress-io/cypress/docs/source/api/introduction/api.md

 - **Yields:** What is yielded (and in rare cases, returned) from the method.

-- **Requirements:** What requirements and default assertions are automatically applied.
+- **Requirements:** What built in requirements the command has.

+- **Assertions:** How assertions are handled, and whether default ones are applied.

 - **Timeout:** If defined, the amount of time the method allows to execute before throwing.